 The Buffet at Wynn

 Wynn’s Buffet is open from Thursday – Monday for breakfast, brunch, and dinner.
-Reservations can be made here and pricing is as follows:
+The buffet is currently closed on Tuesday and Wednesday.
+Reservations to Wynn’s buffet can be made here and pricing is as follows:

 - Endless pours are also available for $24.99 per person.

 - Brunch runs from 8 am – 3 pm on Friday, Saturday, and Sunday and costs $48.99.